mas-bandwidth/gafferongames/content/post/integration_basics.md

         dx/dt = v

-This means if we know the current position and velocity of an object, and the forces that will be applied to it, we can integrate to find its position and velocity at some time in the future.
+This means if we know the current position and velocity of an object, and the forces that will be applied to it, we can integrate to find its position and velocity at some point in the future.

 ## Numerical Integration